Skip to main content

 The hostname is the hostname of your IDaaS account and the schema is https.
 For example, if your IDaaS account is entrust.us.trustedauth.com, then the hostname is https://entrust.us.trustedauth.com.

-Initialize the Administration API Client
+Initialize the Administration API client

 import com.entrustdatacard.intellitrust.admin.ApiClient;